-Sometimes referred to as baby sleeping bags or a sleeping sack, it’s like a type of clothing that doubles a blanket.
+Sometimes referred to as baby sleeping bags or a sleep sack, it’s like a type of clothing that doubles a blanket.
 They almost always zip on to stay in place.
-They will never cover your baby’s face if the proper size is used.
+They will never cover your baby’s nose or mouth if the proper size is used, because they are being worn instead of loose.
 Some wearable blankets also double as a swaddle (which can be used for babies not yet rolling over.)

 Wearable blankets have only gotten more and more popular since then.
 But parents still want the facts - are they safe?
 Yes!
 Healthychildren.org states, "If you are worried about your baby getting cold, you can use infant sleep clothing, such as a wearable blanket."
-They warn that other than the wearable blanket, your baby's crib should be free of any other soft objects or loose bedding.
+They warn that other than the wearable blanket, your baby's crib should be free of any other soft objects, crib crib bumpers or loose bedding.